maxdgodfrey/UITestBuilder/README.md

     passwordField.tap()
     passwordField.typeText("<# Redacted #>")

-    // When I log in successfull
+    // When I log in successfully
     app.buttons["Login"].tap()

-    // Then I should see the homscreen, signaled by the presence of the navigation bar title. let homeScreenTitle = app.navigationBars.staticTexts["Home"]
+    // Then I should see the homscreen, signalled by the presence of the navigation bar title. let homeScreenTitle = app.navigationBars.staticTexts["Home"]
     XCTAssert(homeScreenTitle.waitForExistence(timeout: 30))
 }